neilbrown/edlib/README.md

 Popup manager
 -------------

-The popup manager places a small window with an elevated 'z' value somewhere relevant on the display and can provide a simple text document for text entry - or can use a provided document.
+The popup manager places a small window with an elevated “z” value somewhere relevant on the display and can provide a simple text document for text entry - or can use a provided document.
 Various key strokes are captured to allow the popup to be aborted, or to send the content